 When I was in Santorini, my friend Andrew and I went on a €20 boat tour with another solo female traveler that I met in my hostel room.
 It was really fun, and she seemed happy to have someone to go with, too.

 PUB CRAWLSIt can be a little nerve racking to go to a pub crawl by yourself, but I promise you it’ll be alright!
-I met a few other solo travelers also attending the pub crawl alone, and everyone in my group was super friendly.
+I met a few other solo travelers also attending the pub crawl alone in Dublin, and everyone in my group was super friendly.

-It was pretty easy to make friends, and I even ended up exploring Galway with two girls I’d met at a pub crawl in Dublin (hi Kay & Tanya)!
+It was pretty easy to make friends, and I even ended up exploring Galway with two girls I’d met at the pub crawl (hi Kay & Tanya)!
+I’ve kept in touch with them, and even met Tanya when I was house sitting near London for a picnic at Hyde Park.

 Just be sure to be safe about it – tell someone you know where you’re going, and check in with them when you get home.
 Trust your gut, and if you feel unsafe, you can always ask the tour leader how to get home safely.
 I’m sure they’d assist you in calling a cab or help you get home.